AndrewReitz/shillelagh/README.md

 - Don't forget to update your database version if you change your models (Also create migration scripts).
 - For proguard just add `-keep class **$$Shillelagh { *; }` to your rules.
+- If you do not provide a defualt constructor, Shillelagh will attempt to use the constructor you provided and pass in null.

 # Download